Assets

 All movements appear in the history view automatically.
 Additional actions can be added to the history by choosing the "Action" button and selecting the appropriate event and date that correspond to this asset.

-Files can be attached to asset records by uploading on the "Attachment" tab of the asset details screen.
+Files can be attached to asset records by uploading on the "Attachments" tab of the asset details screen.
 This functionality is primarily used for records related to the asset, such as procurement history, bill of materials breakdown, or sales records.

 You can provide asset accounting details on the "Accounting" tab of the asset details screen.
 These details are useful in order to report on the fleet costs, manage depreciation, and calculate gains on sale and disposal.
 The core details are visible on the "Accounting" tab and include cost basis, salvage value, useful life, and the asset in-service date: